felixphan/crawl-nodejs/README.md

 ## Future Enhancement

 1. Crawl from other pages
-2. Update MongoDB Record
-3. Pass cron in command-line
+2. Pass cron in command-line
-4. Config MongoDB Host
+3. Config MongoDB Host
-5. Retrieve appropriate data using AmazonAPI and EbayEPI
+4. Retrieve appropriate data using AmazonAPI and EbayEPI